fsans/filemaker-demo-api/README.md

 # FileMaker Demo API

-REST API demo for testing the FileMaker Hibernate Dialect with Spring Boot and HikariCP.
+REST API demo for testing the FileMaker Hibernate Dialect with Spring Boot.

+This is the companion test project for [FileMakerHibernate6](https://github.com/fsans/FileMakerHibernate6).

 ## Prerequisites